Can’t sleep? You’re not alone. About 50 million Americans suffer from sleep issues. Find out how you can get better sleep naturally.

 6. Read Before Bedtime

 It’s probably the easiest thing to do, yet many of us don’t do it or we play games or read on our smartphones.
-Ditch those phones, laptops, e-readers and other electronic devices, and opt for a good old-fashioned book instead.
+Ditch those phones, laptops, e-readers and other electronic devices (which can also lead to excess EMF radiation – read How to Protect Yourself From EMF and Laptop Radiation), and opt for a good old-fashioned book instead.
 Reading helps to calm the mind before bedtime (you can also apply some Vetiver essential oil too) and reduce stress to get the body ready to sleep.
 Find books with calming and soothing themes, which means avoiding crime dramas, horror stories and anything else that might increase your heart rate.

 7. Try an Earlier Bedtime